developer-academy-unina/Lab-SwiftUI-Basics-Weather-Card/README.md

 ## Authors & contributors

-The original setup of this repository is by [...](https://github.com/...).
+The original setup of this repository is by [Luca Palmese](https://github.com/pal-luke).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/developer-academy-unina/Activity-Template/contributors).